Luis Urías Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have the ninth-ranked team ERA across all league pitching staffs (3.94).
+- The Astros have the seventh-ranked team ERA across all MLB pitching staffs (3.93).

 © 2023 Data Skrive.
 All rights reserved.